 Over the last few years, the concept of telemedicine has been promoted in virtually every aspect of telemedicine.
-From e-diagnosis, e-labs, and e-pharmacies, telemedicine has not only rebranded medical care but has also significantly incased reach beyond rural borders and poverty lines.
+From e-diagnosis, e-labs, and e-pharmacies, telemedicine has not only rebranded medical care but has also significantly increased reach beyond rural borders and poverty lines as well as the increased costs in medical facility maintenance.
 Many people are now registered with at least one telemedicine network offering personalized primary care of a family care coverage plan.
 In the United States, stats revealed that more than half of healthcare facilities now have a telemedicine program.
 In China, over 28% of the popular are now connected to an online virtual doctor service.
 As it stands, the continuous interest of people in getting medical care cheaply and quickly is perhaps the greatest factor increasing the popularity of telemedicine networks.

 On the financial front, telemedicine is fast evolving into a multibillion-dollar industry.
 In 2019, a Grand View Research study estimated that the global telemedicine industry is projected to grow at a CAGR of 15.1% from 2020 to 2027.
 By 2026, this market is expected to reach $186 in revenue and market worth.
 In 2018, the global telemedicine industry was only worth $34 billion.
 For a market still in infancy, telemedicine is hugely projected to be a strong force in the push to improve the global healthcare index.
 In communities where adequate medical care is lacking or where the nearest healthcare facility is hundreds of kilometers away, telemedicine has provided the right platform for patients to remotely get medical care.